Savage Neck Dunes: Hike the Beach Trail at this Coastal Nature Preserve in Cape Charles

 At this point, you enter a mixed maritime forest with deciduous, coniferous and broadleaf evergreen trees.
 Coastal pines dominate this forested section.

-The trail becomes sandy as you traverse the maritime forest.
-The closer you get to the beach, the more sandy the trail becomes.
+The trail becomes sandy as you enter the maritime forest.
+The closer to the beach, the more sandy the trail becomes.
 You may want to take off your shoes.

 At the .6-mile mark, you can turn left for a short walk on a boardwalk trail to the Dune Overlook for a look at a secondary dune ridge that parallels the shoreline.